Request Demo

 Consumer differentiation will help to tailor your strategies to the needs of varying customer groups.
 When consumer differentiation is done, you can expand the width and breadth of your services.
 You will be able to effectively serve a wider group of people.

-2. Retention of Consumers:
+2. Retention of consumers:

 “Consumer behavior is of most importance to marketers in business studies as the main aim is to create and retain customers,” says Professor Theodore Levitt (Kumar, 2004).